anjackson/anjackson.github.io/_drafts/building-tools-to-archive-the-modern-web.md

 I wish I could stand here and tell you how much great progress we've made in the last four years, ticking entries off this list, but I can't.
 Although we've made some progress, our crawl development resources have been consumed by more fundamental needs.
 We new moving to domain crawling under Legal Deposit would bring big changes in scale, but I'd underestimated how much the *dynamics* of the crawl workflow would need to change.

 News websites are a great example.
 Under selective archiving, we would generally only archive specific articles, relating to themes or events.
-For example, since 2008, we had captured just 271 snapshots of BBC News pages.
+For example, since 2008, we had captured just 13 snapshots of BBC News home page.

 [![BBC News under selective archiving]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/bbc-news-visits-open-ukwa.png)]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/bbc-news-visits-open-ukwa.png)

 Under Legal Deposit, we expect to archive *every single news article*.
-This means we need to visit at least once a day, and ideally more frequently than that, while also going back and re-crawling everything at least once every few months in case the contents or presentation is changed.
+This means we need to visit each news site at least once a day, and ideally more frequently than that, while also going back and re-crawling everything at least once every few months in case the contents or presentation is changed.

 [![BBC News under Legal Deposit]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/bbc-news-visits-ld-ukwa.png)]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/bbc-news-visits-ld-ukwa.png)